brettinternet/brettinternet.github.io/content/notes/_index.md

 NextCloud for storing files or Keybase for my public documents.

 GitHub has formalized their [CommonMark specification](https://github.github.com/gfm/) to standardize GitHub's flavor of markdown.
-One of my favorite introductions to markdown can be found [here](http://commonmark.org/).
 Commonmark was put together by a few representatives of some major companies that use markdown like GitHub, Reddit, and Stack Exchange.
 Some nonconforming markdown features have added some very nice features such as task lists,